UCD Law Review: History

-The journal was founded in 2001 and has been published annually since then.
+The journal was founded in 2001 and has been published annually since.
 Launch events for new volumes have features members of the Irish judiciary and legal profession.
 Early activity centred on public launches on campus and the cultivation of links with the Irish bench and bar.
 The fourth volume was launched in 2004 at Roebuck Castle in UCD; attendees included the former Taoiseach Garret FitzGerald, the Supreme Court judge Adrian Hardiman, and High Court judge Michael Peart.
 The 2004 issue carried a foreword by the then-Supreme Court judge Susan Denham.
 Launch traditions continued in later years.
 Volume 16 (2016) was launched by the President of the High Court, Mr Justice Peter Kelly, with a foreword by Ms Justice Mary Finlay Geoghegan.

 By the mid-2020s, the journal supplemented its annual print volume with an online companion for shorter, time-sensitive commentary entitled the Sutherland Symposium while maintaining the main volume's double-blind selection process.

 Former members of the editorial board include Sally Hayden and Maeve O'Rourke.